 After receiving confirmation, go to the submission site to review your submission for accuracy.

-Please note: ITiCSE 2023 will be a face-to-face conference.
-Registration, attendance in person, presentation, and discussion are mandatory for at least one author.
-Otherwise, your publication cannot be included in the proceedings.
+Please note: ITiCSE 2024 will be a face-to-face conference.
+Registration, attendance in person, presentation, and discussion are mandatory for at least one author, otherwise, your publication cannot be included in the proceedings.
 See our full policy for more information.

-Questions regarding paper submissions should be addressed to the program chairs.
+Questions regarding paper submissions should be addressed to the program chairs firstname.lastname@example.org.